maxvun11/hotelBookingSystem/README.md

 6. Click **Finish**.
 7. Now you can see the project file on the right-hand side in Eclipse.

+**Reminder**
+1. If your libary dependency is below JAVA-SE18, you have to change to Java System Libary (JAVA SE-20).

 # Deployment
 How to deploy the JAVA program after download from GitHub
 1. Download the archive file containing your project code.